bundlewrap/bundlewrap/docs/content/repo/metadata.py.md

 	    return {'frob': frob}

+### A performance optimization: <code>metadata_reactor.provides</code>

+If you have *lots* of metadata reactors, performance can become an issue.
+Every time you access metadata (e.g., in `items.py` or templates), BundleWrap has to find the value for that metadata key.
+This requires running metadata reactors.
+The problem here is that – without further help – BundleWrap does not know *which* reactors to run, so it runs them all, which can be costly.

+To help BundleWrap optimize this process, you can annotate your reactors.
+Take the reactor from above, for example:

+	@metadata_reactor.provides(
+	    'frob',
+	)
+	def baz(metadata):
+	    frob = set()
+	    for n in repo.nodes:
+	        frob.add(n.metadata.get('sizzle'))
+	    return {'frob': frob}

+Now BundleWrap knows that, in order to calculate the value of the `frob` key, it has to run *this* reactor.

+By annotating *all* of your reactors, BundleWrap can know exactly which ones to run.

+Here are some more examples of specifying metadata keys:

+	@metadata_reactor.provides(
+	    'frob',
+	    'foo/bar',
+	    ('quz', 'irritating/slashes'),
+	)
+	def baz(metadata):
+	    # ... do something ...
+	    return {
+	        'frob': frob,
+	        'foo': {
+	            'bar': bar_result,
+	        },
+	        'quz': {
+	            'irritating/slashes': some_value,
+	        },
+	    }

+So, when a metadata key contains slashes, you have to use a tuple.

 ### DoNotRunAgain

 On the other hand, if your reactor only needs to provide new metadata in *some* cases, you can tell BundleWrap to not run it again to save some performance: